lukso-network/docs/docs/tools/apis/indexer-api.md

 import MainnetIcon from '@site/static/img/icons/lukso-signet-fuschia.svg';
 import TestnetIcon from '@site/static/img/icons/lukso-signet-yellow.svg';

-The LUKSO Indexer provides a powerful way to query Universal Profiles, assets, LSP7 tokens, LSP8 NFTs, and metadata from the LUKSO blockchain.
+The [**Envio Indexer**](https://envio.lukso-mainnet.universal.tech/) provides a powerful way to query any information, past events or metadata from the LUKSO blockchain.
 It offers flexible querying capabilities with support for filtering and real-time subscriptions.

 ## Get Started